NonKun1122/GemLauncher/README.md

 ## Open-source libraries and licenses

-DroidBridge Launcher may use or reference open-source projects and libraries, including but not limited to:
+GemLauncher may use or reference open-source projects and libraries, including but not limited to:

 | Project / Library | License | Link |
 | --- | --- | --- |